guilhermeutzig/react-ssr-boilerplate/README.md

 # React SSR Boilerplate

-Estrutura de projetos front-end com o seguinte stack
+Frontend structure with the following stack:

 - Next.js
   - React
   - PropTypes
   - SVGR
+  - ES6
-- Styled components
+- Styled Components
+- Storybook
 - Pre-commit
 - ESLint
 - Prettier

-# Instalação
+# Install

 `| npm i |`

-# Setup de sua IDE
+# IDE Setup

-Para manter a qualidade de código e ter sempre um padrão entre todos da equipe o projeto tem regras definidas para javascript.

-Usamos o Eslint/Prettier para Javascript/React.

-É necessário a integração dessas regras com o sua IDE favorita.
-Recomendamos o uso do Visual Studio Code com os seguintes plugins:
+To keep code quality high and keep a standard among the team, the structure has some rules to be followed.

+It's using ESLint and Prettier so it's necessary to install both extensions on VSCode (recommended).

 | Plugin | README |